Ashwagandha For Diabetes: 6 Benefits Of The Bitter Herb

 Ashwagandha, blended with herbs like shilajit or kutki, matches standard glucose-lowering drugs in lowering blood glucose and cholesterol.
 In type 2 diabetes patients, it hikes insulin sensitivity and glucose tolerance and helps produce insulin by protecting pancreatic beta cells from damage.
 It averts fatty liver and heart diseases by lowering triglycerides and cortisol levels, boosting metabolism, and with its anti-oxidative flavonoids.

-There are two types of diabetes.
-Type 1 diabetes or juvenile diabetes is an autoimmune condition where your immune system attacks the pancreatic beta cells that produce insulin.
+- Type 1 diabetes is an autoimmune condition where the body’s immune system attacks the pancreatic beta cells that produce insulin.3

 1. Increases Insulin Sensitivity

 Studies have found that this herb can make the cells more sensitive or less resistant to insulin.
 In an animal study, ashwagandha lowered elevated levels of serum insulin, blood glucose, and glycosylated hemoglobin (HbA1c; a measure of blood glucose) in animal test subjects with type 2 diabetes.
 It also improved insulin sensitivity and glucose tolerance.4

 Ashwagandha can reduce blood glucose by 12%.
 It is as effective as standard prescription drugs.

 More importantly, when similar tests were done on human subjects, results were equally heartening.
 One study noted that ashwagandha could reduce blood glucose levels by 12% – as effectively as a standard hypoglycemic (glucose-lowering) drug.5